lvgl/lvgl/README.md

 10. Call `lv_task_handler()` periodically every few milliseconds in the main `while(1)` loop, in Timer interrupt or in an Operation system task.
 It will redraw the screen if required, handle input devices etc.

+For more detailed desription visit the [Porting](https://docs.lvgl.io/v7/en/html/porting/index.html) section of the documentation.

 ## Learn the basics

 In this section you can read the very basics of LVGL.
 For a more detailed guide check the [Quick overview](https://docs.lvgl.io/v7/en/html/get-started/quick-overview.html#learn-the-basics) in the documentation.

 ### Widgets (Objects)